andrej/a8-benchmarks/artifact_eval/README.md

    using `libvma`
    (privilege `CAP_NET_RAW`).

+   > Depending on the figure, the run script does slightly different things,
+   > but in most cases it
+   >  1. Generates a configuration file for our system and stores it at
+   >     `~/config_temp.ini` on all servers.
+   >  2. Launches execution of the to-be-benchmarked application on one or
+   >     two machines by running something like
+   >     `~/monmod/scripts/monmod_start.sh ~/config_temp.ini <id> <cmd>
+   >  3. Launches a benchmarking command on `vm3`.
+For some benchmarks, instead
+   >     of launching a benchmarking command on `vm3`, the script simply waits
+   >     for the started program to terminate and measures the total execution
+   >     time.
+   >  4. Store the measurement results in a file named `figure_X_results.py`,
+   >     which the plot script will include to create plot.

+   > **Note:**
    > The commands that are being executed on each server will be printed
      with a `>` prefixed.
 If there's an error during any of these commands, try running it manually and see if there is any error output.

+   > **Note:**
+   > If you have an unstable Internet connection, it may help to play around
+   > with the various timeouts in the scripts, or just run the commands
+   > manually.

 6. Run the "plot" script for the appropriate figure.
 This should pick up the data stored by the run file, calculate relative overheads and plot a